mahtokamal/OS_foundational_concepts/Mobile_Device_Connectivity.md

 It is essential to secure home Wi-Fi networks.
 Precautions should be taken to protect Wi-Fi communications on mobile devices:

 - Enable security on home networks.
 Always enable the highest Wi-Fi security framework possible.
-Currently, WPA2 security is the most secure.
+Currently, WPA2 or WPA3 security is the most secure.
 - Never send login or password information using clear, unencrypted text.
 - Use a secure VPN connection when possible.

 Devices can connect automatically or manually to Wi-Fi networks.

 1. iOS
-iOS
+**iOS**
 Connecting to Wi-Fi on an iOS device.

 **Step 1.** Select **Settings** > **Wi-Fi** > **Other**.